The Zoom submenu has commands that enable you to control the amount of audio, longer or shorter periods of time, that is visible on your screen.

 Enter / Exit Full Screen (Mac only)

-This menu item only appears on Mac OS X Lion and above.
 Enter Full Screen enters full screen state, occupying the entire display and hiding the Audacity menu bar and window buttons and the Dock.
 This is the same as clicking the green window button top left of the Audacity title bar.
 To leave Full Screen, hover your mouse at the top of the monitor to show the menu bar and window buttons then access View > Exit Full Screen or click the green window button.